 We intend for our children to leave our schools equipped with the scientific skills required to understand the uses and implications of science, today and for the future.
-It is important that they are able to see the relevance of science in their own lives and imagine future science-related careers based upon it.
+It is important that they can see the relevance of science in their own lives and imagine future science-related careers based upon it.